boonepeter/snyder-imagej/README.md

 # snyder-imagej
-A repository containing ImageJ macros for the Snyder lab.
+A repository containing ImageJ macros for the [Snyder Lab](https://surgery.duke.edu/faculty/joshua-clair-snyder-phd).

 imagej-macros are written in imagej macro language